Chantilly-Tiffany: Last Chantilly cattery (1990s–2000s)

 Oraas bred "Chantilly/Tiffany" cats up to the early 2000s, then seems to have faded from the breeding scene.
-In 2001, there were a few catteries working with the Chantilly: one in Germany, one in Canada, one in Washington State, one in West Virginia and one in southern Illinois, known as Amorino Cattery.
-Anne Davenport-Parini started Amorino Cattery in 2001 when she brought Nugget (also known as LTD or Little Tabby Dude) of Emberhearth Cattery home to Illinois.
-By 2003, Amorino was the only Chantilly cattery in the U.S. still operating.
-Davenport-Parini was the last known Chantilly breeder in the US.
-LTD produced many kittens before his retirement.
+In 2001, a few catteries were working with the Chantilly: one in Canada (Le Pors), and two in the United States—West Virginia (Emberhearth Cattery) and southern Illinois (Amorino Cattery).

+By 2003, Amorino Cattery of breeder Davenport-Parini was the only operating Chantilly cattery left in the US.
+Anne Davenport-Parini started Amorino Cattery in 2001 when she brought chocolate tabby Hershey Nugget (also known as Little Tabby Dude, LTD) of Emberhearth Cattery home to Illinois.
+Nugget was the grandson of Mica, a solid chocolate female Chantilly from Opurrtune Cattery of Tracy Oraas.
+Amorino Cattery had also acquired two female Chantilly cats; solid blue Cadeautje (Dutch: Little Present, which was also known as Katie, from Emberhearth Cattery) and solid lilac Nuage (from Opurrtune Cattery).
+Nugget produced at least 10 kittens with the two females before his retirement and passing in 2013 due to fatal lung damage received during the 2012 fire.

-Extinction (2000s–2010s)
+Extinction (2010s)

 In 2012, a fire destroyed Amorino Cattery and its archives.
 With the fall of Amorino Cattery, the breed was facing extinction.
-The last Chantillys known in the US were Frosty (grandson of LTD) and his daughter Acey.
-Frosty was shipped to a Nebelung breeder in Norway (Cacao Criadero Cattery).
-There was a struggle to get Frosty to breed to the Nebelung female, the exact reason for this being unknown.
-One kitten, Acey, was produced in the efforts.
-In 2015, the Norwegian breeder gave up on the Chantilly breeding program after the death of Frosty and fixed her female, Acey.
-As a result of this event, as far as it is known, the Chantilly is considered extinct.
+The last Chantilly known in the US was solid chocolate Frosty (grandson of Nugget and Nuage).
+Frosty and Nugget appear together in the "Chantilly" episode of Cats 101, which was filmed at Amorino Cattery in 2012.
+Later that year after the fire, Frosty was shipped to a Nebelung breeder in Norway (Cacao Criadero Cattery).
+There was a struggle to get Frosty to breed to the Nebelung female (Nebelungs were permitted cross-outs).
+One solid lilac kitten, Acey, was produced in the efforts in 2013.
+In 2015, the Norwegian breeder gave up on the Chantilly breeding program after the death of Frosty, and fixed her female, Acey.
+As a result of this event, the last known Chantilly lineage ended, and the breed is considered extinct.
+There are no intact Chantilly cats alive and there are no operating Chantilly breeding programs as of 2024.

+Registration

+Registry

+The Chantilly was initially registered with ACA in the early 1970s as Foreign Longhair and later as Tiffany.
+However, with the lack of sufficient cats to form a breed, the recognition was reverted and the breed lost its pedigree status due to its rarity.
+When the breed was near extinction in the late 1980s, breeder Tracy Oraas and Jan DeRegt revived the breed and registered it under the name Chantilly.
+Eventually, the Chantilly had been recognised and was eligible for championship or registration as Experimental or New Breed and colour (NBC) status with AACE, ACFA, CCA-AFC, CFF, TCA, TICA, and UFO.

+In 2009, only a total of 15 Chantilly cats were ever registered in the Experimental Registry-category (VI) with TICA; 4 in 1992, 3 in 2000, 3 in 2002, and 5 in 2003.